-Warner Music Group Corp. was formed by the Investor Group on November 21, 2003.
-The Company is the direct parent of Holdings, which is the direct parent of Acquisition Corp.
-Acquisition Corp is one of the world's major music companies and the successor to substantially all of the interests of the recorded music and music publishing businesses of Time Warner.
-Effective March 1, 2004, Acquisition Corp acquired such interests from Time Warner for approximately \$2.6 billion.
-The original Investor Group included affiliates of THL, affiliates of Bain, affiliates of Providence and Music Capital.
+WMG Acquisition Corp. is one of the world's major music content companies and the successor to substantially all of the interests of the recorded music and music publishing businesses of Time Warner.
+Effective March 1, 2004, the Company acquired such interests from Time Warner for approximately \$2.6 billion.
+The Company is a direct, wholly owned subsidiary of Holdings, which in turn, is a direct, wholly owned subsidiary of Parent.
+Parent, Holdings and the Company were formed by Investor Group on November 21, 2003 to facilitate the Acquisition.
+The original Investor Group included Thomas H. Lee Partners, L.P. and its affiliates ("THL"), Bain Capital and its affiliates ("Bain"), Providence Equity Partners, Inc. and its affiliates ("Providence") and Music Capital Partners, L.P. ("Music Capital").
 Music Capital's partnership agreement required that the Music Capital partnership dissolve and commence winding up by the second anniversary of the Company's May 2005 initial public offering.
 As a result, on May 7, 2007, Music Capital made a pro rata distribution of all shares of common stock of the Company held by it to its partners.
 The shares held by Music Capital had been subject to a stockholders agreement among Music Capital, THL, Bain and Providence and certain other parties.
 As a result of the distribution, the shares distributed by Music Capital ceased to be subject to the voting and other provisions of the stockholders agreement and Music Capital was no longer part of the Investor Group subject to the stockholders agreement.

-The Company and Holdings are holding companies that conduct substantially all of their business operations through their subsidiaries.
-The terms "we," "us," "our," "ours," and the "Company" refer collectively to Warner Music Group Corp. and its consolidated subsidiaries, except where otherwise indicated.
+Parent and Holdings are holding companies that conduct substantially all of their business operations through their subsidiaries, including us.
+The terms "we," "us," "our," "ours," and the "Company" refer collectively to WMG Acquisition Corp. and its consolidated subsidiaries, except where otherwise indicated.